-The purpose of the meeting will be to elect eight directors, to hold an advisory vote on executive compensation and to ratify the audit committee's appointment of KPMG LLP as our independent registered public accounting firm for fiscal year 2022.
+The purpose of the meeting will be to elect nine directors, to hold an advisory vote on named executive officer compensation, to hold an advisory vote on the frequency of future advisory votes on named executive officer compensation and to ratify the audit committee's appointment of KPMG LLP as our independent registered public accounting firm for fiscal year 2023.

 This booklet includes the Notice of Annual Meeting and Proxy Statement.
 The proxy statement describes the business we will conduct at the meeting and provides information about Koppers that you should consider when you vote your shares.
-Also enclosed is our Annual Report, which includes our consolidated financial statements for 2021.
+Also enclosed is our Annual Report, which includes our consolidated financial statements for 2022.